Development History of the Musketawa Trail

 One of the first projects was a “name the trail” contest.
 The Musketawa Trail was chosen from many entries and the winner awarded a new mountain bike.
-The name was derived from a combination of Muskegon and Ottawa.
-If you stretch your imagination you can also see “Kent” which is were the trail will eventually be extended to.
+The name was derived from a combination of Muskegon and Ottawa (counties).
+If you stretch your imagination you can also see “Kent” (county) which is where the trail has been extended to via the Fred Meijer Pioneer Trail (which is mostly on the same rail bed).
 Other projects completed by the Friends group include the bridge decking and overlooks, information kiosks, tree plantings, brush clearing and picnic tables.
 It has also coordinated other groups interested in the trail by establishing an adopt-a-trail program and supporting a Eagle Scout candidate with his project that expanded the Black Creek Trestle overlook.

 The DNR has stated that, without the persistent support of the Friends of the Musketawa Trail, it would have been many more years before the trail was completely paved.
 The first mile of trail was paved in Ravenna in 1997.
 The following year the eastern half between Marne and Ravenna was completed.
 Muskegon County’s reluctance to support the trail resulted in their section between Ravenna and Muskegon being paved last in late summer of 2000.
 A trail dedication was held on September 30.
 A pair of retired gentlemen can be spotted doing volunteer trail patrol and cleanup in their golf carts.
 The West Shore Snowmobile Council grooms the trail for snowmobile use during the winter months.

 The area along the trail is home to a variety of plants, birds and animals.
 Deer, wild turkey, snakes, coyote, a bear with cubs and even an escaped emu have been spotted along the trail.
-The trail has also hosted special events such as a wagon train and several benefit rides and walks.
+The trail has also hosted special events such as a wagon train and several benefit rides (such as four Gold Spike Trail Tour events) and walks.
 The Michigan Chapter of the Rails-to-Trails Conservancy’s Michigander Bike Tour has used the trail several times as part of its annual cross state ride.
 Future plans for the trail include becoming part of a statewide trail network.
-The west end will eventually connect to the Hart-Montague Trail and the east end will be extended into Grand Rapids to connect with the White Pine Trail, Kent Trails and Paul Henry-Thornapple Trail.
+The west end will eventually connect to the Hart-Montague Trail via the Laketon Trail and the Fred Meijer Berry Junction Trail and the east end will be extended into Grand Rapids via the Fred Meijer Pioneer Trail to connect with the White Pine Trail, Kent Trails and Paul Henry-Thornapple Trail.